Gettysburg Railroad (1976–1996): Locomotives

 The Gettysburg Railroad went through a total of four steam locomotives in use, and they only had two by 1988.
 Between January and June 1995, both locomotives were inspected by the Federal Railroad Administration (FRA) and deemed to be in good enough working order to remain in service.

 Incident

-On June 16, 1995, steam engine No. 1278 suffered a boiler backdraft explosion while hauling an excursion train, seriously injuring the engineer and both firemen, however, no passengers were injured.
-The excursion train was delayed 45 minutes until a diesel could be connected to complete the train's trip.
-The National Transportation Safety Board concluded that the explosion occurred because the crew had allowed the water level in the boiler to drop too low, causing the boiler's crown sheet to fail.
+On June 16, 1995, locomotive No. 1278 suffered a boiler backdraft explosion while hauling an excursion train, severely injuring the engineer and both firemen.
+None of the passengers were injured.
+The excursion train was delayed 45 minutes until a diesel locomotive could be connected to complete the rest of the trip.
+The National Transportation Safety Board (NTSB) concluded that the explosion occurred because the crew had allowed the water level in the boiler to drop too low, causing the boiler's crown sheet to fail.
 The NTSB also determined that poor maintenance of the locomotive, as well as inadequate training, were contributing factors to the accident.

-The accident kept the railroad from running excursion trips for approximately one week, before they were resumed using engine No. 76 with diesel engine assistance.
+After the incident, the Gettysburg Railroad stopped using steam locomotives for their excursions and only used diesel locomotives.
+The railroad itself was sold off the following year.